JackDougherty/fusion-point-polygon-list/README.md

 ========================
 Searchable point and polygon layer map template, with sortable list results, using Google Maps and Fusion Tables

+Based on Derek Eder's Searchable Map Template v1.3 http://derekeder.com/searchable_map_template/

 Use this template if you wish to create a Search-and-Filter map that turns on/off at least 2 layers (points and polygons), displays results in a sortable list, and draws data from Google Fusion Tables.
 The default point map displays a textual legend (A, B, C), with option to switch to numeric (0-100) values.
 Also, thematic polygon layers may be turned on/off in the background.
-Based on template customized by Derek Eder http://derekeder.com/searchable_map_template/

 ##Demos
 Toggle display between map view and sortable list view